-New compound holds high promise in battling kidney cancerFebruary 19th, 2013 in Cancer /
+New compound holds high promise in battling kidney cancerFebruary 19, 2013 in Medicine & Health / Cancer

 Chemists at the University of California, Riverside have developed a compound that holds much promise in the laboratory in fighting renal (kidney) cancer.